How to ensure cookies are GDPR-compliant by the DPC deadline

 The website needs to allow the user to reject or accept the setting without promoting one option over the other and it must give the user the ability to manage their consent options.

-He concluded: “The important thing for businesses is to note that they are not allowed to assume consent, nor are they allowed to sway the visitor to a yes rather than a no, when seeking permission.
+“The important thing for businesses is to note that they are not allowed to assume consent, nor are they allowed to sway the visitor to a yes rather than a no, when seeking permission,” he added.

 “A simple permissions update will solve the issue but companies need to be aware that the deadline is looming.”